awsdocs/amazon-sns-developer-guide/doc_source/sns-user-notifications-process-overview.md

 1. [Obtain the credentials and device token](sns-prerequisites-for-mobile-push-notifications.md) for the mobile platforms that you want to support\.

-1. Use the credentials to create a platform application object \(`PlatformApplicationArn`\) usingaa Amazon SNS\.
+1. Use the credentials to create a platform application object \(`PlatformApplicationArn`\) using Amazon SNS\.
 For more information, see [Create a Platform Endpoint and Manage Device Tokens](mobile-platform-endpoint.md)\.

 1. Use the returned credentials to request a device token for your mobile app and device from the mobile platforms\.
 The token you receive represents your mobile app and device\.